BernadetteLachner/Tachyons2Tailwind/README.md

 This is a repository dedicated to making the transition from <b>Tachyons2Tailwind</b> a breeze! 🕶

-For more online resources,checkout https://pandoras-box.co.za/tachyons2tailwind/
+For more online resources, check out https://pandoras-box.co.za/tachyons2tailwind/

 ⛔ Work in progress! ⛔